edmyrbatiancila/drummerstore.ed/README.md

   <li>Done to add Footer section</li>
   <li>Done the Landing Page</li>
   <li>Done to create the shop.html page</li>
   <li>Done to create Blog, About, and Contact Page.
-Also made it responsive for all device's sizes.</li>
+Also made it responsive for all device sizes.</li>
 </ol>
 <h2>What should I do next?</h2>
 <ol>